yenhsunlin/dukes/README.md

     >>> import dbdm

-in the python terminal.
+in the python terminal and is similar in the jupyter notebook.
 All module functions can be called like `dbdm.funcname`.